 Depending on the degree to which the surviving family was dependent on the deceased person to operate a sustainable standard of living, they may be entitled to an increase in the amount of financial compensation they have incurred.

-Our team at Bailey, Johnson and Peck understands, however, that financial compensation can not take the pain and grief that follows the loss of a loved one.
-It is still a valuable endeavor to hold the guilty parties accountable for the sake of your family’s income and, also, closure.
+While our wrongful death attorneys at Bailey, Johnson, and Peck understand how to prove wrongful death in NY, we also understand that financial compensation can not take the pain and grief that follows the loss of a loved one.
+It is still a valuable endeavor to hold the guilty parties accountable for the sake of your family’s income and closure.

 Who Can Pursue a Wrongful Death Claim in New York?